Openscapes/quarto-website-tutorial/first-observations.md

 -   Render vs. Preview
 -   Transition from RMarkdown

-Most of these are pages, but you'll see that "Basic Workflows" is a folder with additional pages inside.
+Most of these are pages, but you'll see that "Basic Workflows" has an arrow; it is a folder with additional pages inside.

 ### The website's repo

 Let's go to this website's GitHub repository (also called a "repo"), [**https://github.com/openscapes/quarto-website-tutorial**](https://github.com/openscapes/quarto-website-tutorial){.uri}.
-From this website, you can get there by clicking the GitHub octocat icon underneath the Openscapes logo (click it holding command on Mac, or control on a PC to open it in a different tab in your browser).
+From this website, you can get to the repo by clicking the GitHub octocat icon underneath the Openscapes logo (click it holding command on Mac, or control on a PC to open it in a different tab in your browser).

-**Have a look at the filenames.** We can recognize the names of the webpages we've seen above, they have red arrows marking them.
+**Have a look at the filenames.** We can recognize the names of the webpages we've seen above, and they have red arrows marking them in the image below.
 You'll see the "basic-workflows" folder and the rest in this site are `.md` files, which are plain Markdown files. `index.md` is the home page.

 ![quarto-website-tutorial GitHub repository with files for webpages marked with red arrows](images/quarto-files-github.png){fig-alt="Screenshot of files on GitHub with red arrows identifying the files that we saw in the left sidebar" fig-align="center" width="80%"}

 ## `_quarto.yml` intro

 There is also a `_quarto.yml` file, which is the website's configuration file.
 It is a directory of the order that the pages/chapters will be in.
-This is where you update the organization of your website, while you update the content of those pages in the specific file.
+This is where you update the organization of your website.
 If we compare side-by-side, you'll see that the pages that appear on our website are listed there.

 ![`_quarto.yml` and website side-by-side](images/quarto-yml-site-side-by-side2.png){alt="_quarto.yml and website side-by-side" fig-align="center"}

-We'll learn more about how to interact with `_quarto.yml` in the next page.
+We'll learn more about how to interact with `_quarto.yml` in the [Quarto Overview](quarto-overview.md).

 ## Fork to your account

 Let's start with an existing Quarto site and copy it into your space to edit.
+You'll need a free GitHub account that you create at [github.com](https://github.com) (follow [this advice](https://happygitwithr.com/github-acct.html) about choosing your username).

-First, choose an existing website/book to copy.
+First, choose an existing website to copy.
 The simplest option is to start with this site: [quarto-website-tutorial](https://github.com/Openscapes/quarto-website-tutorial).

 Other options of potential interest: